jwang280/seismic-tec-anomaly-deeplearning/README.md

-# ionospheric_TEC_earthquake
+# Ionospheric TEC anomaly as an earthquake precursor
-Research on the relationship between Ionospheric Total Free-Electron Content and earthquake.
+Discover the relationship between Ionospheric Total Free-Electron Content and earthquake.